exercism/csharp/exercises/all-your-base/README.md

 *Yes.
 Those three numbers above are exactly the same.
 Congratulations!*

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the exercise file that you're submitting is in the `exercism/csharp/all-your-base` directory.

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have completed the exercise.